 Children have the opportunity to swim and improve their water skills.
 Sessions, organised by The Greville Swimming Club and taught by qualified instructors, take place at the Leatherhead Leisure Centre.
 These sessions are financed by voluntary contributions from parents/carers.

 MODERN FOREIGN LANGUAGE LEARNING

 Modern foreign language learning is encouraged at The Greville.

-In Years 3 and 4, the children are encouraged to read and write French as well as speaking and listening to the language.
+From Reception to Year 6, the children are encouraged to read and write French as well as speaking and listening to the language.
 This is achieved with the aid of work sheets and simple games as well as audio and visual equipment.

 PERSONAL, SOCIAL AND HEALTH EDUCATION AND CITIZENSHIP

 A programme of Personal, Social and Health Education continues throughout the child's time at The Greville.
 Topics covered in this area of the curriculum include mental and physical growth, diet, hygiene, life cycles, personal safety, friendship, co-operation, citizenship and drug education.

 Our aim is that children should understand what is required to live healthy and safe lives.
 We also wish to encourage responsible and caring attitudes towards themselves and the rest of society.

 We run a School Council which gives many children the opportunity to represent their classmates and have a voice in issues relating to their school lives.